GlassesMita/THMI-Mod-Manager/THMI Mod Manager/Localization/Home.en_GB.md

 ## 💡 Tips

 - If files are shown as missing, check if the game is properly installed
-- Ensure you own a legitimate copy of the game
+- Ensure you own an authorized copy of the game
 - It's recommended to close the game before running the mod manager

 ---